CyberGen49/sftp-browser/README.md

 * string `pathSrc`: The normalized source path
 * string `pathDest`: The normalized destination path

-### `PUT /api/sftp/files/chmod`
-Changes a file's permissions.
+### Edit a file's permissions
+Edit: `PUT /api/sftp/files/chmod`
 Directories are supported, but with no recursion.

 #### Query params
 * Required string `path`: The path of the file